flhofer/dell_TB16_firmware/README.md

 # Dell TB16 Firmware
 Firmware and flashing instructions for the (now) affordable TB16 to fix some major issues.
-We're using three of those between home and work.
+We are using three of those between home and work because
 * low price — got all of them used under 50eur/piece
 * Up-to-date performance—Thunderbolt 3 has the same interface and speeds as TB4, where TB4 adds mainly some security features/restrictions, whatever you want to call it.
 * When fixed, works with MacBooks and all types of Windows/Linux PCs